astroblockmani/astroblockmani/README.md

 Hi there!
 I'm **Fizaan Rasool** 👋

-I'm a Blockchain Developer Principal with over ten years experience across a number of technologies.
+I'm a Blockchain Development Principal with over ten years experience.
 I predominantly with blockchain technologies focusing on enterprise level development.
 Clients I have worked with include Anglo American, British Airways, Newcastle United, IKEA and NHS.

 Find me on [LinkedIn](https://www.linkedin.com/in/fizaan-rasool/).